WebAssembly/spec/spectec/test-prose/TEST.md

   g.
 Execute the instruction MEMORY.FILL.

 execution_of_MEMORY.COPY
+1. Let z be the current state.
-1. Assert: Due to validation, a value of value type I32 is on the top of the stack.
+2. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-2. Pop the value (I32.CONST n) from the stack.
+3. Pop the value (I32.CONST n) from the stack.
-3. Assert: Due to validation, a value of value type I32 is on the top of the stack.
+4. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-4. Pop the value (I32.CONST i) from the stack.
+5. Pop the value (I32.CONST i) from the stack.
-5. Assert: Due to validation, a value of value type I32 is on the top of the stack.
+6. Assert: Due to validation, a value of value type I32 is on the top of the stack.
-6. Pop the value (I32.CONST j) from the stack.
+7. Pop the value (I32.CONST j) from the stack.
-7. If ((i + n) > |$mem(0).BYTES|), then:
+8. If ((i + n) > |$mem(z, 0).BYTES|), then:
   a.
 Trap.
-8. If ((j + n) > |$mem(0).BYTES|), then:
+9. If ((j + n) > |$mem(z, 0).BYTES|), then:
   a.
 Trap.
-9. If (n is 0), then:
+10. If (n is 0), then:
   a.
 Do nothing.
-10. Else:
+11. Else:
   a.
 If (j ≤ i), then:
     1) Push the value (I32.CONST j) to the stack.
     2) Push the value (I32.CONST i) to the stack.